mspass-team/mspass/docs/source/user_manual/memory_management.rst

   S_{seis} = 24 N_s + S_{header}

-For pure map operator jobs we have found dask, at least, always reduces the workflow to a pipeline that moves data as illustrated in the figure below.
+For pure map operator jobs we have found dask, at least, always reduces the workflow to a pipeline that moves data as illustrated in the animated gif figure above.

-New figure on map operator with x objects, 2 workers, and something like 10 partititons.
-TBD by how the figure can be made legible.
-May want to use a layered graphic??

 The pipeline structure reduces memory use to a small, integer multiple, which we will call :math:`N_c` for number of copies, of the input object size.   i.e. as